davidbiol/Gustavia-santanderiensis-data/README.md

 print(sever.frag)
 #55 frac, severe_frag TRUE
 ```
 The number of localities is estimated.
-With the previous data of radius between subpopulations and the number of localities, the degree of fragmentation is estimated.
+With the radius between subpopulations previously estimated, and the number of localities known, the degree of fragmentation is estimated.
 The result was **severely fragmented**.

 ### IUCN Criteria assessment
 ```